camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 There are no significant differences between the two setups.
 Rather, they both offer flexibility for different workflows.

 :::note
-Camunda Platform 8 Helm chart doesn't manage or deploy Ingress controllers, it only deploys Ingress objects.
-Hence, this Ingress setup will not work without Ingress controller running in your cluster.
+Camunda Platform 8 Helm chart doesn't manage or deploy Ingress controllers, it only deploys Ingress resources.
+Hence, this Ingress setup will not work without an Ingress controller running in your cluster.
 :::

 ## Preparation